zhutchens1/g3groups/readme.md

   * a.
 Compute the integrated r-band absolute magnitude of all member galaxies belonging to the pair.
   * b.
 Determine the ~98th percentile of individual galaxy projected radii and peculiar velociies, `r_proj` and `dv_proj`, observed in giant+dwarf groups (identified in step 2) of the same group-integrated luminosity.
   * c.
 If all individual galaxies shared between the nearest-neighbor of potential groups can fit within the boundaries `r_proj` and `dv_proj`, computed from the center of the two potential groups, then we merge them into a single group.
 Else, we leave them alone.
- 4. Repeat from (ii) until the dwarf-only group catalog has converged, when the potential groups are no longer merging between interations.
+ 4. Repeat from (2) until the dwarf-only group catalog has converged, when the potential groups are no longer merging between interations.